Breath! So essential yet sometimes so overlooked.

 Well, thats all good and nice, but that is not our topic in focus!
-Our main focus today is how one can use the breath through ones own will so that it gives one greater bodily and hopefully mentally relaxations.
+Our main focus today is how one can use the breath through ones own will so that it gives one greater bodily and mental relaxations.

-Lets see what we can do to achieve this, however lets just first have a glance on the benefits and fascination of our breath!
+Lets see what we can do to achieve this, however lets just first have a brief look on the benefits of conscious breathing!

 The Benefits of Conscious Breathing

-2. Through breathing exercises one can come to build a bridge between the body and mind
+- Through breathing exercises one can come to build a bridge between the body and mind.

 Why Breath is so Fascinating

-1. Its our most essential biological function which we cannot survive without even for a minute or two
+- Its our most essential biological function which we cannot survive without even for a minute or two.

-2. Its also the nexus point in many different spiritual disciplines.
+- Breath happens to be the nexus point or an integral aspect in various different spiritual disciplines.

-3. The breath happens involuntarily yet we can affect it voluntarily aswell.
+- The breath happens involuntarily yet we can affect it voluntarily as well.

 Now that we’ve got that clear for us lets get right down to it!